RoccoLoxPrograms/CEaShell/readme.txt

    https://github.com/RoccoLoxPrograms/CEaShell`
 2. If you are using an OS that uses `python3` insead of `python`, open app_tools/makefile and change `PYTHON_VER := python` to `PYTHON_VER := python3`.
-3. If you would like to build the French version of CEaShell (translation not yet completed), open CEaShell's makefile (not the app_tools one) and change `LANGUAGE = EN` to `LANGUAGE = FR`.
+3. If you would like to build the French version of CEaShell, open CEaShell's makefile (not the app_tools one) and change `LANGUAGE = EN` to `LANGUAGE = FR`.
 4. In a command line, `cd` into the cloned repository, and run `make gfx`.
 5. Once complete, run `make`.
 The compiled binaries will be in the newly created bin directory.